 We headed back to the hostel for a good dose of Chinese food from Chinatown, which again was just round the corner and a good nights sleep.
 We stayed in a four bunk private family room and the beds were really comfortable.
 I had wondered if it might have been noisy because of our location but I can honestly say all three of us had a great night sleep on both nights and there was no excessive noise.
 We also had a great view from our room window and it looked especially festive seen this Christmas lights from our room.

 After we checked out on our last day we made our way to Madame Tussaud’s and a little and had a little bimble around Camden before we headed home.
+I love the vibe that’s given out in Camden and it’s always great to visit Camden Market.
 Madame Tussaud’s was okay but I probably wouldn’t visit again and really Freddie only wanted to go to the Star Wars exhibition so I wasn’t overly impressed – however the quality of the models was excellent but it wasn’t really our thing.